I – SELF ASSESSMENT

 Depending on how correspondence progresses, a Teacher may be open to a meeting requested by the Seeker.
 This may be the first of many meetings in what can be a lengthy meet-and-greet process before a decision is made on acceptance for training.
 This may take weeks, months or more than a year depending on the individual and where they are in life.
 This time allows for a Teacher and Seeker to get to know each other first, so that the Teacher can be assured of the suitability and sincerity of the individual seeking the tradition, and whether the Seeker would be a suitable addition to the coven.

 A Seeker should be able to demonstrate self-care, personal integrity and commitment.
-Seekers are expected to discuss their knowledge of contemporary Paganism and Witchcraft at length during the meet-and-greet process.
+Seekers are expected to demonstrate their knowledge of contemporary Paganism and Witchcraft at length during the meet-and-greet process.
+The Seeker will discuss the particular books they have read, their understanding of various Pagan paths, different Witchcraft traditions and well known Elders.

-If deemed a suitable candidate and accepted for training, a Seeker can expect to spend a number of years completing training and attending regular rituals throughout the annual cycle.
-Training comes by way of instruction and skyclad (ritual nudity) practice in a coven setting.
-Seekers residing in other countries must be in a position to commit to very regular travel on a long-term basis or consider relocation.
+Teachers of the Craft are not obliged to accept anyone for training.
+If deemed a suitable candidate and accepted for training, a Seeker will undergo a Neophyte training phase in preparation for initiation into the Craft.
+The Seeker will attend Full Moon and other rituals throughout the annual cycle.
+All training comes by way of instruction and skyclad (ritual nudity) practice in a coven setting.
+Seekers residing in other countries must be able to commit to very regular travel on a long-term basis or consider relocation.

-Seekers may submit a considered expression of interest via email@example.com.
+Seekers who meet the above criteria are welcome to submit a considered expression of interest to firstname.lastname@example.org.